Modern CMake with Qt and Boost

 Last week I attended the MeetingC++ conference with several colleagues.
-KDAB was a gold sponsor of the conference in Düsseldorf, and I delivered a talk about ‘Modern CMake‘ with Qt and Boost.
-My slides are available here and the sequence of them is reflected in this post.
+KDAB was a gold sponsor of the conference in Düsseldorf, and I delivered a talk about ‘Modern CMake’ with Qt and Boost.
+Content from my slides will be reflected in this post.

 As there will be no video recordings posted of the talk, the next best thing is turning my presentation notes into a blog post.

 I’ve worked for a while on CMake, and over the last few years and releases I have completely transformed how it works with regard to dependencies over the last few years and releases.
 The features I’m showing in here have mostly arrived in the last two CMake releases, but some of the features will arrive only in the next release or another future release.

 My contribution to Boost so far has only been related to some minor cleanups and dead code removal.
 I’ve also been working together with Daniel Pfeifer on porting the Boost libraries themselves to CMake.
 This is an ongoing initiative in Boost, as part of a general modernization of the tools used to create Boost.

 I met several people last year at this conference, who didn’t see any need for buildsystems at all, beyond a hand-written Makefile.
 I want to just mention some of the reasons that people write tools like CMake.